Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Continuous model

 \section{Continuous model}

-The employed Hubbard model works for tight lattices where the tight binding approximation is valid.
+The employed Hubbard model works for lattices where the tight-binding approximation is valid.
 However, it is relevant to examine if the presented results hold in shallower lattices.
 To investigate this, in this appendix, we consider a three-component system in the one-dimensional continuum under the presence of an oscillatory confining potential.
 This is described by the following Hamiltonian

 where $x_i^\sigma$ gives the position of particle $i$ of species $\sigma$, $m^\sigma$ is the mass of the particles of species $\sigma$, $g_{ff}$ is the strength of the contact $\uparrow$-$\downarrow$ interaction, $g_{fI}$ is the strength of the contact fermion-impurity interaction, $V_0$ gives the amplitude of the lattice potential, and $L$ corresponds to the total length of the system.
 As in the main text, $M$ is the number of sites.
 To characterize the depth of the lattice and to connect to experiments, the lattice depth will be rescaled in units of the recoil energy~\cite{lewenstein_ultracold_2012}